MJVL/NSSA-220/README.md

 The move command is similar to `cp` except that it’s strictly used to “move” files or directories from source to destination.
 A major advantage of using mv is that you don’t need to use a `-r` option to recursively copy the contents of a directory.

 ## Permissions, Wildcards, and Filters
+### chmod - Change permissions
+`chmod [permissions] [path]`

+The owner of a file or directory may change the permissions of that file or directory at any time.
+In terms of security, it’s best to give as few permissions as is reasonably possible, while still allowing the users of the file system to accomplish their work.

 # Concepts
 ## File Permissions